DmitryOlshansky/no-bullshit-elastic/README.md

 pip install --user requests # to not pollute system's libs unless you have it already
 ```

+### Advanced stuff to try

-Pro Tip: for those on old laptops or in contrast on big iron: you can tune the size of heap and other JVM option in a file config/jvm.options (shocking, I know).
+ For those on old laptops or maybe on big iron: you can tune the size of heap and other JVM option in a file config/jvm.options (shocking, I know).
 In fact I suggest also to remove all -XX:CMSSomeCMSStuff and -XX:Pretouch.
 The latter is super important in producation but if you disable it you will get JVM to commit more memory as needed not upfront.
-Of course in production, you'd rather do everythin upfront and "pretouched", that is wired to RAM and in fact ElasticSearch will also try to _lock_ it in RAM if it has enough permissions.
+Of course in production, you'd rather do everything upfront and "pretouched", that is wired to RAM and in fact ElasticSearch will also try to _lock_ it in RAM if it has enough permissions.

-*I highly recommend everybody to _find a way_ to get ElasticSearch _permissions and ulimits_ to lock all of JVM Heap in RAM, you won't believe the kind of shit that may happens on a big machine with 128Gb of RAM that _still has swap space enabled_ and, of course, ElasticSearch that has 64Gb  is quite easily choosen to swap out to disk.
+*I highly recommend everybody to _find a way_ to get ElasticSearch _permissions and ulimits_ to lock all of JVM Heap in RAM, you won't believe the kind of shit that may happen on a big machine with 128Gb of RAM that _still has swap space enabled_ and, of course, ElasticSearch that has 64Gb  is quite easily choosen to swap out to disk.
 Why the fuck no?
 WE only have 58Gb to spare - swap that sucker out.
 And before you ask - no, it wasn't funny, not a single bit of fun.*

 Bonus points: I will actually do all of that stuff using GraalVM to run ElasticSearch instead of "canonical" HotSpot + OpenJDK build from Oracle (it's just that or pretyy close this days).

-For the brave (part 1):
+For the brave, running on GraalVM, Linux:

 ```bash
 # Linux-only and x86_64 like GraalVM itself (for now but might stay like that until 2019-2020)